-I don’t envision having much problem in Epcot at all – other than the sheer size of the park!
+I don’t envision having many problems in Epcot at all – other than the sheer size of the park!
 We always tackle this in two different visits, Future World and World Showcase.
 That means we can take things at a more leisurely pace.
-I marked Figment as an iffy one, because the tiny doors to get into the buggy to ride are exactly that, tiny – I remember struggling a bit last year.
+I marked Figment as an iffy one because the tiny doors to get into the buggy to ride are exactly that, tiny – I remember struggling a bit last year.

 Future World East